therandomuser03/react-pizza/README.md

 # React Pizza

-A responsive and dynamic pizza ordering application built with React and Vite, featuring Lucide icons for a modern and intuitive user interface.
+A responsive static pizza ordering landing page built with React and Vite, featuring Lucide icons for a modern and intuitive user interface.

 ## Table of Contents